matthias-sw-dm/drugstore-machine/README.md

 ## The dm drugstore machine

-* The drugstore machine manages 8 different products
+The drugstore machine works like a digital vending machine and manages 8 different products
-* The machine can be filled with products
-* Customers can buy products and the machine calculates the total price
-* You can only buy as many products as there are in the machine

 ### Product 1: